google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *times*: A list of positive integer variables which specify the time of the filling or emptying the reservoir.
+- *times:* A list of positive integer variables which specify the time of the filling or emptying the reservoir.
-- *demands*: A list of integer values that specifies the amount of the emptying or feeling.
+- *demands:* A list of integer values that specifies the amount of the emptying or feeling.
-- *min_level*: At any time >= 0, the level of the reservoir must be greater of equal than the min level.
+- *min_level:* At any time >= 0, the level of the reservoir must be greater of equal than the min level.
-- *max_level*: At any time >= 0, the level of the reservoir must be less or equal than the max level.
+- *max_level:* At any time >= 0, the level of the reservoir must be less or equal than the max level.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 **Raises:**

-  ValueError: if max_level < min_level.
+- *ValueError:* if max_level < min_level.

 ### AddReservoirConstraintWithActive
 ```python